ankur608/OpenKey/firmware/README.md

-# OpenKey - Next-Generation Open-Source Hardware Security Key
+# OpenKey - Open-Source Hardware Security Key

 OpenKey is an independent, 100% open-source FIDO2 / WebAuthn hardware security key implementation written natively in C++ for the Espressif ESP32-S3 silicon, designed to provide the rigorous CTAP 2.1 standard compliance seen in projects like Google OpenSK, but optimized specifically for ESP32 hardware cryptographic accelerators.